 Only Italy, Greece and Sweden will keep budgets stable, although Sweden is planning hikes after 2016.

-Bulgaria, Czech Republic, Poland and Slovakia have all started procurement programs designed to phase out old Soviet Russian equipment and thus reduce dependency on Russia, the report stated.
+Bulgaria, Czech Republic, Poland and Slovakia have all started procurement programs designed to phase out old Soviet Russian equipment and thus reduce dependency on Russia, the report statesd.

 Slovakia, for example, is buying nine UH-60 Black Hawk multirole helicopters to replace Soviet-designed M-17 helicopters.

-Another stimulus behind greater defense spending, notably in France, is concern over terrorist attacks, stated the report, which was compiled by six think tanks.
+Another stimulus behind greater defense spending, notably in France, is concern over terrorist attacks, statesd the report, which was compiled by six think tanks.

-The French defense budget is expected to total €34 billion in 2019, up from €31.4 billion last year.
+The French defencse budget is expected to total €34 billion euros in 2019, up from €31.4 billion last year.